mjbots/moteus/lib/python/README.md

 Interactions with a controller are mediated through the `moteus.Controller` object.
-When constructed with the constructor argument `router=None` (the default) it attempts to find some suitable link on your host system, typically the first fdcanusb it locates.
+When constructed with the constructor argument `transport=None` (the default) it attempts to find some suitable link on your host system, typically the first fdcanusb it locates.

 Single controller imperative operation can be conducted by using `await Controller.set_stop()`, `await Controller.set_position()`, and